OggeroPaolo/OfficeQueueManagement/Retrospective/Retrospective-Template.md

 - What did go wrong in the sprint?

-  We should have spend more time designing the APIs before the actual development stared
+  We should have spent more time designing the APIs before the actual development started

-  We should have had test sessions to test the product before the presentation
+  We should have had test sessions to test the product more frequently

 - What caused your errors in estimation (if any)?

-  Error was caused by inexperiece in the estimation and in particular we underestimated the time for the actual code development, whereas we overestimated the testing time
+  Error was caused by inexperiece in the estimation and in particular we underestimated coding time and slightly overestimated testing time

 - What lessons did you learn (both positive and negative) in this sprint?

-  Based on the feedback of the product owner we need to spend more time in UI design
+  We learned how to collaborate more effectively and to use the tools required for the project

 - Which improvement goals set in the previous retrospective were you able to achieve?

+  This was our first project, but we achieved our goal of delivering a functional app and working well as a team

 - Which ones you were not able to achieve?
 Why?

+  /

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  > Propose one or two
+  - Plan more time for design
+  - Perform intermediate manual testing during development (so features get tested more frequently)

 - One thing you are proud of as a Team!!

-  A working piece of software with simple but effective UI design was developed
+  We built a working, user-friendly app and collaborated effectively on our first group project.